 - E-Square also ceased all in-person classes in South Africa for its students in response to COVID-19.
-However, as all course work at E-Square is already conducted online using the student's smart phones, the move to fully online courses took place without any loss of students or revenues.
+However, as all course work at E-Square is already conducted online using the students' smart phones, the move to fully online courses took place without any loss of students or revenues.
 The company recorded a 13% reduction in revenue and an 87% increase in net profit after tax in 2020.
 In-person classes in South Africa opened again in August 2020.
 E-Square's operating revenue for the six months ended June 30, 2021 was \$0.4 million, which is in line with the same period in 2020, and its net profit was \$0.1 million, which is a 43% decrease compared to 2020.
-We anticipate that overall E-Square revenues for 2021 will remain steady in line with 2020 and based on our post-IPO plans, we believe E-Square will benefit from the anticipated shift towards increased online education. - Education Angels, a New Zealand based home childcare and education company, was among the least impacted of the IPO Acquisition companies in terms of revenue.
+We anticipate that overall E-Square revenues for 2021 will remain steady in line with 2020 and based on our post-IPO plans, we believe E-Square will benefit from the anticipated shift towards increased online education.
+Similar to UAV, E-Square reopened its campus in Port Elizabeth, South Africa in September 2021 and has moved its digital revenue back to in-person revenue.
+Also similar to UAV, the school's experience with digital delivery has prepared the staff and faculty for our post-acquisition integration and expansion plan in which we plan to expand E-Square's most popular courses online. - Education Angels, a New Zealand based home childcare and education company, was among the least impacted of the IPO Acquisition companies in terms of revenue.
 After an initial lockdown period, business operations resumed, and the Company recorded an increase in revenue of 10% in 2020 and net profit after tax of \$0.2 million as against a loss in its previous financial year.
 Education Angels' operating revenue for the six months ended June 30, 2021 was \$0.5 million, which is in line with the same period in 2020, and its net profit was \$nil, which is a 100% reduction compared to 2020.
 As with E-Square, we anticipate the overall Education Angels revenues for 2021 will remain steady in line with 2020.
+Education Angels was able to maintain its model of delivering its education digitally to its in-home educators throughout COVID-19 restrictions and this model continues as restrictions in New Zealand are lifted.